Dave's Star Wars Galaxies Saga

 Even with the combat engine originally shipped in the product, the interface was klunky and difficult to become accustomed to.
 Key commands were non-intuitive and relying on a "macro" system to replicate behavior which should have been inherent was simply a bad idea.

 The game was over-ambitious in its design, and the interface showed it.
 Though powerful, the macro system was easily abused, and yet became an absolute necessity to get through the long hours of grinding.
-The thing none of this had really changed.
+None of this had really changed.
 The interface was still klunky, but now it was a square peg which had been hammered into the round hole of the NGE.
 Simply put, it was terrible, took way too long (with way too much customization) to become comfortable, and in the end required far too many clicks and keystrokes to do things which should be simple and straightforward.

 More powerful is not always better, and this interface proved that beyond a shadow of a doubt.